Somenath24/pyaikit/README.md

     Features:
     - summarize_text: Generates a summary of a given text with a specified number of words.
     - summarize_pdf: Generates a summary of a given PDF file, considering the specified number of pages.

+text_generation:
+    Provides functionality for generating text/blogs about any topic.

+    Features:
+    - generate_text: Generates a blogs/summary for a given topic.

+translation:
+    Provides functionality for translating any text.

+    Features:
+    - translator: Translate any text to any language
 </p>

 <h2>Features</h2>